janaalabed/techtalks-Jobify-teamD/README.md

 Use JWT or sessions for authentication (optional for MVP).

 Comments:
-explain logic in non-obvious areas.
+Comment complex logic for clarity

 ---